Canvas

 Remove from canvas

-Aspect Ratio: Define the format and size of the image
+Aspect Ratio: Define the format and dimensions of the image.

-Color: Select a color palette for your image.
+Color: Choose a color palette for your image.

 Select: Select, move, resize, and arrange images.

-Rectangular mask: Create a mask from a freeform shape
+Rectangular mask: Create a mask from a rectangular shape

 Freeform mask: Create a mask from a freeform shape.

-Brush mask: Create a mask from a freeform shape.
+Brush mask: Create a mask using a brush.

-Load previous mask: Loads the last mask you have used.
+Load previous mask: Restores the last mask used.

-If you’re a new user, or simply new to Canvas, consider experimenting with the Generate and Remix functions outside of Canvas to familiarize yourself with their features.
-Also, get acquainted with features like Private Generations, Aspect Ratios, Style, Magic Prompt and Color Palettes, as they are integral to the generative tools in Canvas.
+If you’re a new user or simply new to Canvas, consider experimenting with the Generate and Remix functions outside of Canvas to familiarize yourself with their features.
+Additionally, explore key features such as Private Generations, Aspect Ratios, Style, Magic Prompt and Color Palettes, as they play an integral role in the generative tools within Canvas.

 Copy and paste